Jeee7/caliana-clone/README.md

 Adjustments:

-Icons: Some icons couldn't be matched exactly due to the lack of access to the original assets.
+Icons: Some icons couldn't be matched exactly to the original assets.
 I’ve used similar alternatives where necessary.

 Padding & Alignment: Minor adjustments were made to the padding and spacing in some parts of the UI to improve consistency and alignment.